 Ballet Hawaii’s Summer Intensive is a three-week course designed for dancers at young dancer, intermediate, and advanced levels.
 An outstanding guest faculty from around the world provide daily classes in technique and rehearsal coaching.
-Participants may have the opportunity to perform in a full-length ballet production at the end of the session.
+Participants of the Intensive have the unique opportunity to perform with guest artists from mainland companies as a unique, culminating event of the summer.
 Auditions for the performances are held during the first week of Summer Intensive.
 Few summer ballet intensive programs in the nation provide students such an opportunity to perform and work closely with the caliber of professional dancers that this opportunity offers.
 Our program draws students from around the state, the mainland, and other countries.

 Ballet Hawaii has established itself as a leader in dance presentation in Hawaii.
 International companies that have been presented are Baryshnikov & Co., Les Ballet de Monte-Carlo, Mark Morris Dance Group, Stars of American Ballet Theatre, Washington Ballet, Paul Taylor Dance Theatre, Ballet Stars of Moscow, Alonzo King’s LINES Ballet, Complexions and Bad Boys of Dance.